p0dalirius/AccountShadowTakeover/README.md

     <br>
 </p>

+> [!WARNING]
-⚠️ The idea is fun, but does not work for now.
+> The idea is fun, but does not work for now.
 It will maybe work one day when a new technique to allow a user to write its own `msDS-KeyCredentialLink` attribute is found.

 ## Features